zwave-js/node-zwave-js/docs/api/driver.md

 -   `transports`: Custom [`winston`](https://github.com/winstonjs/winston) log transports.
 Setting this property will override all configured and default transports.
 Use `getConfiguredTransports()` if you want to extend the default transports.
 Default: console transport if `logToFile` is `false`, otherwise a file transport.
 -   `logToFile`: Whether the log should go to a file instead of the console.
 Default: `false` or whatever is configured with the `LOGTOFILE` environment variable.
 -   `filename`: When `logToFile` is `true`, this is the path to the log file.
 The default file is called `zwave-${process.pid}.log` and located in the same directory as the main executable.
+-   `forceConsole`: By default, `zwave-js` does not log to the console if it is not a TTY in order to reduce the CPU load.
+By setting this option to `true`, the TTY check will be skipped and all logs will be printed to the console, **except if `logToFile` is `true`**.
+Default: `false`.

 > [!NOTE]
 > The `level` property is a numeric value (0-6), but the `LOGLEVEL` environment variable uses the string representation (`error`, ..., `silly`)!